 With a mix of demanding daily tasks, it’s important to bring attire that will withstand the conditions and that you don’t mind getting dirty.
 During your weekends, don’t be afraid to take the road less traveled in Morocco.
 With such a diverse landscape, you can visit everything from picturesque beaches to breathtaking deserts.
 You can start the project on the first and third Monday on any month, and with limited spaces available, it’s important to plan ahead.
 Learn more about the volunteer opportunities in Morocco.

-7. Jungle Conservation in Peru
+7. Amazon Jungle Conservation in Peru

-The Jungle Conservation project in Peru takes a more observational approach, so while the body may not be overly taxed, the mind will need to remain sharp.
+The Amazon Jungle Conservation project in Peru takes a more observational approach, so while the body may not be overly taxed, the mind will need to remain sharp.
 Depending on the field conditions, volunteer work typically consists of wildlife monitoring, reforestation and research with the ultimate goal of preserving your beautiful surroundings.

 Working in the jungle requires you to be prepared for a range of conditions, so it’s important to pack adequate clothing for wet and bush-like environments.
 No one would believe you if you said that you traveled to Cusco and didn’t see Machu Picchu, combine this with vast jungle and ancient sites, and Peru is a time warp waiting to be discovered.
-The Jungle Conservation project in Peru begins every Monday, and with three different placements sites, there is capacity to host large groups of volunteers on this project.
+The Amazon Jungle Conservation project in Peru begins every Monday, and with three different placements sites, there is capacity to host large groups of volunteers on this project.
 Discover more about volunteering in Peru.